gfxdisp/HDRutils/README.md

 ### Alignment
 While merging, some ghosting artifacts an be removed by setting `HDRutils.merge(..., align=True)`.
 This attempts homography alignment and corrects camera motion for still scenes.

-### Estimate exposure times
-The exposure times reported in EXIF camera metadata may be inaccurate.
-The merge function solves a linear least squares problem to estimate most suitable exposure times.
-This setting can be disabled by `HDRutils.merge(..., estimate_exp=False)`.
-The default behaviour is to use the brightest 10% of the pixels for estimation.

 ### Exposure estimation
 Exposure metadata from EXIF may be inaccurate.
-The default behaviour is to estimate relative exposures directly from the image stack.
-If you are confident that metadata is correct, disable exposure estimation by specifying `HDRutils.merge(..., estimate_exp=None)`.
+The default behaviour is to estimate relative exposures directly from the image stack by solving a linear least squares problem.
+If you are confident that metadata is correct, disable exposure estimation by specifying `HDRutils.merge(..., estimate_exp=False)`.

 For robustness, the estimation includes an iterative outlier removal procedure which may take a couple of minutes to converge especially for large images and deep stacks.
 You can override this by `HDRutils.merge(..., outlier=None)`.
 For best results, supply the exact camera (instance of `HDRutils.NormalNoise`).
 Otherwise a default camera that works reasonably well for tested images will be used.